Prototype implementations of Workflow Management System (WMS) components and underlying algorithms

-Captures the behavior of a real-world system with as little bias as possible.
+Captures the behavior of a real-world system with as little bias as possible via validated simulation models

-Enable the reproduction or repetition of published results by a party working independently using the same or different simulation models.
+Reproduction or repetition of published results by a party working independently using the same/different simulation models

 WRENCH provides a software framework that makes it possible to simulate large-scale hypothetical scenarios quickly and accurately on a single computer, obviating the need for expensive and time-consuming trial and error experiments.

 WRENCH enables scientists to make quick and informed choices when executing their workflows, software developers to implement more efficient software infrastructures to support workflows, and researchers to develop novel efficient algorithms to be embedded within these software infrastructures.

 H. Casanova, R. Ferreira da Silva, R. Tanaka, S. Pandey, G. Jethwani, W. Koch, S.

 Albrecht, J. Oeth, and F. Suter

 R. Tanaka, R. Ferreira da Silva, and H. Casanova

 Workshop on Education for High-Performance Computing (EduHPC), 2019.
 DOI: 10.1109/EduHPC49559.2019.00006

 R. Ferreira da Silva, H. Casanova, A. Orgerie, R. Tanaka, E. Deelman, and F.